Cultivating a Personal Practice | SOLD OUT!

 All bookings are NON-REFUNDABLE.
 Should you wish to cancel your stay with us, Ratna Ling Retreat Center requires 30 days notice for your full credit to be TRANSFERRED to a future retreat within 1 year of original booking.

 Born and raised in Hawaii, Gloria has been teaching vinyasa since 2006, studying Tibetan Buddhism since 2004, and singing devotional music since she was a young child.
 She earned her 200-hour certificate from Yoga Hawaii and her 300-hour certificate with Raghunath Cappo and Radhanath Swami in India.
-Her aim is to help others cultivate an intimate relationship with themselves and their surroundings so that they can live more fully, with love, peace, gratitude and well-being.
-Gloria is our…
+Gloria has practiced with spiritual, indigenous, and ancient traditions from Hawaii, Catholicism, Christianity, Baha’i, Agape, Vaishnavism, Hinduism, Tantra, Kundalini, Zen, and Vajrayana Buddhism.
+Her aim is to help each individual cultivate an…

 Learn more about Gloria Baraquio

 Rosalyn White has studied meditation and Tibetan art under the guidance of the Tibetan Buddhist teacher, Tarthang Tulku, for over forty years.
 She holds a BFA in Fine Arts from the California College of Art and a teaching credential from UC Berkeley.
 She is currently Co-Director of Ratna Ling and has been teaching classes in meditation and sacred art for over 25 years.
 The depth and breadth of the Tibetan teachings have had a profound influence on her…